KI-labs/show-cases/pages/ocr_poc.md

 # How does it work?

-*Where weight* uses several deep learning network models for:
+*Where Weight* uses several deep learning network models for:
  - text bounding boxes detection
  - mapping bounding box content to text characters